Good Nonsense

 Mentioned on this episode:

-One wish Michelle would make to boost the nonprofit sector
+One wish Tim would make to improve the social sector

 It’s practical, it’s honest, and (as always) there’s good nonsense along the way.
 If you know a nonprofiteer we should invite on the show, let us know at hello@goodnonsense.org!